Christian-I/Christian-I.github.io/essays/Quality-Quantity-Time-in-the-Stack.md

 </p>

 <p>
 I can say, from a beginner standpoint, bootstrap is amazing for quickly developing and learning how to develop websites.
 Much easier than using raw html and css simply because of all the pre-built components and systems that bootstrap adds on top of html for web design.
-For example, using bootstrap saves a lot of time with building a simple website such as one on the history of browsers or cloning a prototype of websites found online such as [Island Snow's](https://islandsnow.com/), my renditions shown on the images below.
+For example, using bootstrap saves a lot of time with building a simple website such as one on the history of browsers or cloning a prototype of websites found online such as [`Island Snow's`](https://islandsnow.com/), my renditions shown on the images below.
 Also below is an example code snippet from the browser history web page I designed utilizing the bootstrap grid system to much easily format the website than the previous design which used only css styling.
 <br>
 </p>
 <p align=center>